engchina/deploy-llms-to-oci/README.md

 Then access [http://your_instance_public_ip:7860](http://your_instance_public_ip:7860) to access Fooocus to use Stable Diffusion XL.

+> Make sure you can use VM.GPU.A10.1 shape, and you also have to open 7860 port in your security list.

 > It will take around 10-15 minutes for OCI to complete the installation & initialization.

-> Your also need to open 7860 port in your security list.